 Even if you meet all the legal prerequisites to have an expungement of felony conviction, the court must consider any objection of the prosecution and impose a balancing test under.
 R. C. 2953.32.
 Having an attorney represent you will help you counter any objections of the prosecutor and advocate to the court that the scales tip in your favor to have the felony record expunged and outweigh any interests of the state in maintaining a record of your conviction.

 The time to remove a felony from your record is now!
-Contact our office today work with one of our licensed Ohio attorneys to pursue an expungement of a felony conviction.
+Contact our office today to work with one of our experienced Ohio attorneys to pursue an expungement of a felony conviction.